 In addition, the Tasmanian government will freeze all fees and charges that are subject to the Government Fee Units Act 1997.
 All businesses that have been notably impacted by COVID-19 need not pay land tax for their commercial properties during the 2020–2021 financial year.

 Also worth noting is that Tasmanian businesses that operate within the tourism, hospitality, or seafood sectors will have their payroll taxes waived for the 2019–2020 financial year.
-All other businesses with payrolls below $5 million can request to have their payroll taxes waived for the period spanning April to June 2020.
+All other businesses with payrolls below A$5 million can request the same form of relief.

 The Business Vehicle Registration Relief Package: